combattingbias/combattingbias.huygens.knaw.nl/docs/bias/toolkit.md

                         "benefit",
                         "harm"
                 ],
-                "definition": "an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life (beyond academia)\"\n\n_Definition source: UKRI (n.", "stakes": "If impact goes unconsidered, and therefore not discussed in research’s output, there can be (unintended) harm done.
+                "definition": "an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life (beyond academia)", "stakes": "If impact goes unconsidered, and therefore not discussed in research’s output, there can be (unintended) harm done.
 In order to work as responsibly as possible, while aiming for just knowledge production, impact should be accounted for during conceptualisation of the project already.", "icon": "fa-circle-question"
         },